SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

         **Meshes are unstructured**.
-Elements are enumerated along a single **unstructured dimension** represented by either the coordinate or connectivity arrays detailed above - and an element's position within its respective array has nothing to do with its spatial position.
+Elements are enumerated along a single **unstructured dimension** represented by either the coordinate or connectivity arrays detailed above, and an element's position within its respective array has nothing to do with its spatial position.

 A data variable associated with a mesh has a **location** of either ``node``,